Knedme/TaskEcho/README.md

 [![program interface](./.github/program_interface.png)](#)

 A very simple easy-to-use program that allows you to automate stuff on your PC by recording and then replaying your actions.
-Written in Python using PyQt.
+Written in Python using PyQt and pynput.